Power Transistor- All You Need to Know

 • An emitter-base junction forward bias and a collector-base region reverse bias.

 Next, your transistor will be in the quasi-saturation status when you forward bias the base-emitter and collector-base.
-Lastly, it’ll be in the hard saturation regions when you forward bias the base-emitter and collector-base.

-Pros and Cons of using Power Transistor
+Pros and Cons of Using Power Transistor

 Different Transistor Types